Other Leaves: Kansas

 Author: Jessica L. Skladzien, Kutak Rock LLP

-- Kansas currently does not require state family and medical leave for private sector employees.
-See Family and Medical Leave of Absence.
+- Kansas does not have a state family and medical leave law applicable to private employers.
+See Family and Medical Leave.

-- There is no Kansas law that requires private employers to provide employees with sick leave, paid or unpaid.
-Similarly, there is no Kansas law that requires private employers to provide employees with vacation or holiday time.
-See Sick Leave and Vacation Time; Holidays.
+- Kansas law does not requires private employers to provide employees with sick leave, vacation or holiday time.
+See Sick Leave and Vacation or Holiday Time;

 - An employee is entitled to unpaid leave for absences related to jury service.
 See Jury Duty Leave.